ansumandas441/ansumandas441/README.md

 <blockquote>

-I software engineer based in London UK.
+I software engineer based in Bangalore India.
 And I love writing code!

-I care a lot about privacy and security, and have carried out several audits and have made numerous submissions to various bug bounty programs.

-I also enjoy attending ([and sometimes winning](https://notes.aliciasykes.com/p/0s5s3uOtKj)) hackathons and coding competitions, as it's a great opportunity to try out new technologies, meet new people and consume a lot of free caffeine.

-I have a small homelab, which I'm using to learn more about system administration, and host my own services.

-When I'm not at the keyboard, I like sports, astronomy and hanging out with friends.
+I am a passionate and innovative software developer with a keen interest in building scalable and efficient solutions.

+My journey in the world of programming began with a curiosity to explore how things work, and it has evolved into a commitment to creating robust applications that make a positive impact.

 </blockquote>
 <!--